stevenkfirth/csvw_functions_extra/README.md

 - **filter_by** *(dict)*: A dictionary with information to filter the rows - see [`get_where_string`](#get_where_string).
 - **fields** *(list)*: A list of field names to return.
 - **limit** *(integer)*: The number of rows to return.
 If None, then all rows are returned.
-- **pandas** *(bool)*: If True, then a Pandas dataframe is returned rather than the result list as described below.
 - **replace_codes** *(bool):
 - **metadata_filename** *(str)*: Required only if `replace_codes` is True.

 Returns *(list)*: A list of result dictionaries.

-TO DO: Include pandas option.

 ### get_sql_table_names_in_database